 8. Ben Franklin Parkway

 The Ben Franklin Parkway stretches from City Hall to the Philadelphia Museum of Art.
-The Parkway is lined with an incredible array of museums and collections containing world-class artifacts and exhibits, including the Franklin Institute Science Museum, the Pennsylvania Academy of the Fine Arts, the Rodin Museum, and the Academy of Natural Sciences of Drexel University.
+The Parkway is lined with an incredible array of museums and collections containing world-class artifacts and exhibits, including the Franklin Institute Science Museum, the Rodin Museum, and the Academy of Natural Sciences of Drexel University.